Vineetha04/DA-Insurance-Renewal-Loss/README.md

 General Insurance policies are renewed annually.The insurance company usually alerts the policyholder to renew the policy near the end of its term.The main objective of our  project is to investigate the loss of insurance renewal caused by certain criterias like accidental cases, blacklisting (policy holder, vehicle,engine/chassis), insurance cancelation,theft etc..

 # FUTURE ENHANCEMENT
-We can track the client who are pending with premium without renewing the policies.

-Predictive analysis can be made for future cases.
+We can track the client who are pending with premium without renewing the policies Predictive analysis can be made for future cases.

 # ADVANTAGES
 Working with big data.
 Fast transmit in Data.